Make your home safer!

 Bulbs styles include:

 Finding the correct size of bulb shouldn’t be an issue.
 The biggest decision will be selecting the right type of bulb for your needs.
-Here are the main types of smart bulbs you will find and where you should use each type:
+This smart lighting guides shows you the main types of smart bulbs you will find and where you should use each type:

 These are standard dimmable light bulbs that have a fixed temperature (warm white, cool white, etc.).

 These are dimmable light bulbs with a temperature that can be changed anywhere from warm white to cool white.

 These are dimmable bulbs that can be set to millions of different colors or the full range of white (warm to cool).